lns/memoire/docs/API.md

     :param  pub_endpoint:   endpoint for PUB/SUB protocal
     :param  n_caches:       number of caches kept at the server side """ pass

+  def set_logfile(self, logfile_path, mode):
+    """ Set the path of logfile

+    Messages sent from actors will be written to this file.
+Each message contains the received time, the uuid of the sender, and the actual message.
+The format is `'%s,%08x,%s\n' % (timestamp, uuid, message)`.
+    For performance issue, the messages are saved to disk with buffer.

+    :param  logfile_path:   path of logfile
+    :param  mode:           open mode (e.g. 'w', 'a') as in `man fopen`. """ pass

   def rep_worker_main(self, endpoint, mode):